Spring Garden Revival

 Integrated Turf Management & Environmental Benefits of Proper Mowing Practices

-Integrated Turf Management (ITM) in Wayland emphasizes environmental stewardship and resource efficiency.
-Grasscycling returns 25% nitrogen to the soil, reducing fertilizer use by 25%.
-Collaboration with UMass Extension supports Integrated Pest Management (IPM) for grubs, diseases, and weeds.
+Integrated Turf Management (ITM) in Wayland emphasizes sustainable practices that benefit both lawns and the environment.
+Grasscycling returns 25% of nitrogen to the soil, reducing fertilizer needs by 25%.
+ITM incorporates Integrated Pest Management (IPM) strategies, as recommended by UMass Extension, to address grubs, diseases, and weeds with minimal chemical use.
 Healthy turf sequesters 4-6 tons CO₂/acre/year and reduces stormwater runoff by 30-40%.
-These practices align with the town’s Municipal Vulnerability Preparedness (MVP) programs, promoting climate resilience and sustainable landscapes.
+These practices align with the town’s Municipal Vulnerability Preparedness (MVP) and Green Communities initiatives, supporting climate resilience and ecological health.

 What Neighborhoods Do We Serve Throughout Wayland, MA?